-Rebecca joined the Law Programme at St Mary’s University as a Lecturer in September 2015, having previously taught at University College London as a Teaching Fellow.
-Her teaching areas include Tort, Intellectual Property, and Business Law.
-She is also a Laws Research Project Supervisor and an Academic Tutor.
+Rebecca joined the Law Department at St Mary’s University as a Lecturer in September 2015, having previously taught at University College London as a Teaching Fellow.
+Her teaching includes Human Rights, Jurisprudence, Tort, and Intellectual Property.

-Rebecca welcomes approaches for research supervision in the areas of human rights, jurisprudence, legal and political theory, analytic moral philosophy, and feminist and critical legal studies.
+Rebecca welcomes approaches for research supervision in human rights, jurisprudence, legal and political theory, moral philosophy, and feminist studies.

 The Morality of Resisting Oppression, forthcoming Feminist Philosophy Quarterly.